simbricks/simbricks/doc/user/orchestration.rst

   :members: run_cmds, config_files

 *******************************
-Synchronized vs. Unsynchronized
+Unsynchronized vs. Synchronized
 *******************************

-For most component simulators in your experiment, you can decide whether to run them synchronized or unsynchronized by setting :attr:`~simbricks.orchestration.simulators.PCIDevSim.sync_mode` or :attr:`~simbricks.orchestration.simulators.QemuHost.sync`.
-By default, all simulators run unsynchronized to simulate as fast as possible.
-When you are conducting measurements, however, you need to run synchronized, or you won't get meaningful performance numbers.
+SimBricks offers two modes of operation, unsynchronized and synchronized, which are defined on a per component basis.
+The default is the unsynchronized mode that is meant purely for functional testing.
+Unsynchronized components advance virtual time as quickly as they possibly can, which means that measurements taken on them are meaningless and cross-component measurements inaccurate.

+The synchronized mode, in contrast, is meant for accurate measurements and has to be enabled per component, for example, by setting :attr:`simbricks.orchestration.simulators.PCIDevSim.sync_mode` or :attr:`simbricks.orchestration.simulators.HostSim.sync_mode`.
 Running synchronized means that a simulator waits to process incoming messages from connected simulators at the correct timestamps.
 For technical details, see :ref:`sec-synchronization`.
-In contrast, unsynchronized lets a simulator advance its virtual time as fast as it can.
-It still handles and exchanges messages with connected simulators, but it won't wait for incoming messages and instead advances its virtual time when there's nothing available to process.

 ***************************************
 Link Latency and Synchronization Period